-We reduce Aareal Bank's weighted average outcome of the assigned Financial Profile factor score by one notch to an assigned BCA of baa3.
-This adjustment reflects Aareal Bank's low revenue and negligible income diversification outside of the commercial mortgage-lending businesses.
+We reduce the weighted average outcome of Aareal's assigned Financial Profile factor score by one notch to an assigned BCA of baa3.
+This adjustment reflects Aareal's low revenue and negligible income diversification outside of the commercial mortgage-lending businesses.